CenterForTheBuiltEnvironment/HHW_brick/tests/README.md

-# HHWS Brick Application Tests
+# HHW Brick Tests

-This directory contains the test suite for the HHWS Brick Application package.
+This directory contains the test suite for the HHW Brick package.

 ## Test Structure